xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/ForDummies.md

 This checks that the turtle will be told to go forward by at least 100 units.

 ## Cardinalities: How Many Times Will It Be Called? ##
-The first clause we can specify following an `EXPECT_CALL()` is `Times()`.
+The receiver clause we can specify following an `EXPECT_CALL()` is `Times()`.
 We call its argument a **cardinality** as it tells _how many times_ the call should occur.
 It allows us to repeat an expectation many times without actually writing it as many times.
 More importantly, a cardinality can be "fuzzy", just like a matcher can be.
 This allows a user to express the intent of a test exactly.

 An interesting special case is when we say `Times(0)`.
 You may have guessed - it means that the function shouldn't be called with the given arguments at all, and Google Mock will report a Google Test failure whenever the function is (wrongfully) called.